 - 1/2 cup warm water

-Instructions To Make Apple Butter:
+How To Make Homemade Apple Butter:

 This Ninja blender recipe to make apple butter is super easy.